5-A solved problem for Load combination.

 Exceptions in ASCE-2010 For LRFD.

-All the exceptions expressed in the ASCE 2010 are written for live loads, Snow loads, fluid loads, and earth loads.
+All the exceptions in ASCE-7-2010 are written for live loads, Snow loads, fluid loads, and earth loads.

 LRFD design combinations 5-7.